Jets–Patriots rivalry

-The Jets–Patriots rivalry is a rivalry between the New York Jets and New England Patriots of the National Football League.
-The teams both play in the AFC East.
+The Jets–Patriots rivalry is a National Football League (NFL) rivalry between the New York Jets and the New England Patriots.

+Both teams play in the AFC East.
 They have been in the same division since the two teams' inception in 1960 in the American Football League, and have played each other at least twice a year since then.
 Games between the two teams have often played out like the fierce Yankees–Red Sox rivalry in Major League Baseball, given the geographic rivalry between New York City and Boston.

+The Patriots lead the overall series, 76–56–1.
+The two teams have met three times in the playoffs, with the Patriots holding a 2–1 record.

 History

-1960-69: The AFL years
+1960–1969: The AFL years

-The New York Jets (then known as the New York Titans) and the New England Patriots (then known as the Boston Patriots) were charter members of the American Football League (AFL).
+The New York Jets (then known as the Titans of New York) and the New England Patriots (then known as the Boston Patriots) were charter members of the American Football League (AFL).

 In the two clubs' first meeting on September 17, 1960, the Titans hosted the Patriots at New York's Polo Grounds.
 Al Dorow of the Titans erupted to three touchdown throws and led the Titans to a 24–7 lead in the third quarter.
 But Butch Songin and 109 rushing yards by Patriots runners closed the gap to 24–21 in the fourth quarter, then Chuck Shonta finished off the Titans when punter Rick Sapienza fumbled the snap to take a 28–24 lead.
 The ball bounced around wildly until Shonta picked up the ball at the 25 and ran in for a touchdown.
 The Titans argued that Patriots' linebacker Jack Rudolph had kicked the ball, which was illegal, during the chase for the ball, but the play stood, resulting in a 28–24 Patriots win.

 Despite losing the inaugural game, the Titans/Jets posted a record of 12–7–1 during the AFL years.
 The tie occurred on October 2, 1966.
 This was the only tie in the rivalry's history.
 The Patriots led 24–7 after three quarters but two Joe Namath touchdowns and a Jim Turner field goal tied the game.
 It would also be the last time the Patriots did not lose to the Jets until 1971.
 Later that season, the Jets knocked the Patriots out of the playoff race in Shea Stadium as three Joe Namath touchdown throws (including a 77-yard strike to George Sauer, Jr.) led the Jets to a 38–28 win, despite Vito Parilli throwing for 379 yards.